JasonJWilliamsNY/purple_line_dev_doc/step7.rst

          - `Illumina Casava 1.8 <https://support.illumina.com/content/dam/illumina-support/documents/myillumina/33d66b02-53b5-4f4d-9d8b-f94237c7e44d/casava_qrg_15011197b.pdf>`_
          - `Earth Microbiome Project <http://www.earthmicrobiome.org/protocols-and-standards/>`_

-  4. Enter a project title, and description; click :guilabel:`&Continue`.
+  5. Enter a project title, and description; click :guilabel:`&Continue`.

 **B. Upload read data to CyVerse Data Store**

-The sequence read files used in these experiments are too large to upload using the Subway internet interface.
-You must upload your files (either .fastq or .fastq.gz) directly to the CyVerse Data Store.
+The sequence read files used in these experiments are too large to upload using the Subway interface.
+You must upload your files (either .fastq or .fastq.gz) directly to the CyVerse Data Store:

   1. Upload your